hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 too.
 Since I am able to, I opt to use one of the best placed keys on the keyboard for something useful: Another control key.

-Since I use Tmux and Vim so much having a better placed control key is really useful.
-When I am chording control with a key on the bottom row I use the left control key and when chording with a 'home' row or an top row key I use the "Caps Lock" key.
+Since I use Tmux and Vim so much, having a better placed control key is really useful.
+When I am chording control with a key on the bottom row I use the left control key and when chording with a 'home' row, or an top row key I use the "Caps Lock" key.
 It's pretty great.

 `</rant>`